senchalabs/docs-i18n/guides/events/README.md

         myButton.fireEvent('myEvent', myButton, number);
     }, 2000);

 Once again we used Ext.defer to delay the function that fires our custom event, this time by 2 seconds.
-When the event is fired, our myEvent listener picks up on it and alerts the arguments we passed in.
+When the event is fired, the myEvent listener picks up on it and displays the arguments we passed in.

 ## Conclusions

-Events are a key part of Sencha Touch 2 and keep your app informed of changes in the system.
-If you're new to Sencha Touch we suggest checking out these guides to get a better grounding in how everything works:
+Events are a key part of Sencha Touch and keep your app informed of changes in the system.
+If you are new to Sencha Touch we suggest reading the following guides to get a better understanding of how everything works:

 * <a href="#!/guide/components">Understanding Components</a>
 * <a href="#!/guide/class_system">Understanding the Class System</a>